apiman/apiman/README.md

 # Apiman - Developer Portal
 A developer portal for Apiman!
 Allow Developers to access your APIs.
-Developers can view and test your APIs to develope their own Apps.
+Developers can view and test your APIs to develop their own Apps.

 The api overview page:
 ![The api overview page](readme-resources/devportal_001.png)